 Busy school mornings are usually not the time to have an elaborate egg and bacon breakfast.
 Choose healthy and quick options that are packed with protein.
 Better than that, stock simple items for breakfasts kids can make themselves.

 Use the weekend to get caught up on laundry and stock up on school lunch supplies.
 The weekend is also a good time to ask kids if they have any upcoming projects.
 No one wants to hear that a kid needs a poster board 20 minutes before the bus arrives!

 15. Cross-check everything the night before

-It can't hurt to double-check that everything you and your kids will need in the morning is laid out properly, especially if your little ones took the initiative to prepare their outfits and supplies themselves.
-This way you can rest easy knowing that there won't be any big surprises in the morning.
+It can’t hurt to double check that everything you and the kids need in the morning is laid out properly, especially if little ones took the initiative to prepare their outfits and supplies themselves.
+By doing this, you can rest easy knowing that there won’t be any big surprises in the morning.